Change Your Image

 The Vietnam segment is easily the best.
-It boasts a strong atmosphere and solid performances from it's four principle cast members (including Glenn Morshower of the cult comedy, "Drive-In").
+It boasts a thick atmosphere and solid performances from it's four principle cast members (including Glenn Morshower of the cult comedy, "Drive-In").
 It ends on an anticlimactic note, but is quite enjoyable otherwise.
 The second story starts off with a game of strip poker.
-That's pretty much the highlight, though the hottest of the girls isn't the one who gets naked.
-The séance prank the geniuses come up with is poorly thought out and wouldn't fool even the most naive of people.
+That's pretty much the highlight, though, go figure, the hottest of the girls isn't the one who gets naked.
+The séance prank these geniuses come up with is poorly thought out and wouldn't fool even the most naive of idiots.
 As expected, the gag goes wrong, but in a really lame way.
-Bad special effects and a ridiculous ghostly voice help to sink this segment.
+Bad special effects and a ridiculous ghostly voice further help to sink this segment.
 That said, the third bit is the weakest of the lot, as it tries it's hand at silly comedy.
-All of the jokes are incredibly obvious, and you'll see them coming a mile away.
+All of the jokes are incredibly obvious, so you'll see them coming a mile away.
 The finale is laughable, though not in the way intended.

 A different take on the story